 Research is a requirement of this fellowship.
 Established department resources within support research and participation in ACS NSQIP.
 Our division has multiple ongoing projects in which the fellow can participate.
 We also encourage the fellow to start a project de novo.
 Abstract submission to a major surgical meeting such ACS or ASCRS and manuscript publication preparation is required for program completion.

-Fellows are competitively chosen through the National Residency Match Program.
+Fellows are competitively chosen through the National Residency Match Program (NRMP Program Code#1848060F0).
 Applicants must have completed a general surgery residency program in an accredited institution and be eligible to take, or have taken, the written (qualifying) examination offered by the American Board of Surgery.

-All applications should be submitted through Electronic Residency Applications Services (ERAS).
+All applications should be submitted through Electronic Residency Applications Services (ERAS Program ID#0602000049).
 Completed applications are reviewed by the colorectal faculty, and qualified applicants are given the opportunity to interview.
 Interview dates for the 2021 season will take place in a virtual format on August 20, September 10, and October 1.